My sister’s story of addiction began when she was 4, when the sexual abuse began.

 Under her scars and scabs and tattoos and snark, my sister is still there.
 My other half, my best friend, the only person I’ve ever trusted, the only healthy, long-term relationship I’ve ever had.
 The person who can make me laugh by reciting a joke I heard when I was 14.
 The person who will ask me how I am and can tell if I’m lying when I say “fine.”

-Like millions of others my sister needs to figure out how to play the hand she was dealt.
+Like millions of others my sister needs to figure out how to play the hand, she was dealt with.
 I don’t know a better way for her to play it.

 COO, Stop Abuse Campaign